BerryCloud/ngx-xapi/projects/ngx-xapi/README.md

 sendScoredStatement(scoreValue, scaledValue);
 ```

-In the latter methods the progress and score values are merged into the statement after the callback method was used.
+In the latter functions the progress and score values are merged into the statement after the callback function was used.

-eg. sending a score for a test which ha its own activity:
+eg. sending a score for a test which has its own activity:

 ```TypeScript
 // For an IQ test, the scaled score is not applicable, so we send undefined